 Neck & Head:

-Round 1: Attach yarn in the 2nd ST of Round 6 of the body, SC 11 evenly around the opening in the body.
+Round 1: Attach yarn in the marked stitch that we attached in Round 6 of the body, SC 11 evenly around the opening in the body.
 (11)

 Round 2: SC, SCDEC, SC 2, SCINC, SC 2, SCDEC, SC (10) – Start stuffing, continuing to add stuffing as you work.
 Stuff firmly.